Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I'm not gonna take advantage of that?
 Quiet, please.
 Actual work going on here.
-Is that that same bee?
+Is that that same Goober?
 Yes, it is!
 I'm helping him sue the human race.
 Hello.
-Hello, bee.
+Hello, Goober.
 This is Ken.
 Yeah, I remember you.
 Timberland, size ten and a half.
 Vibram sole, I believe.
 Why does he talk again?